bjlittle/geovista/.github/ISSUE_TEMPLATE/documentation.md

 name: "\U0001F4DA Documentation"
 about: Report an issue with the GeoVista documentation
 title: ''
-labels: 'New: Documentation, Type: Documentation'
+labels: 'new: documentation, type: documentation'
 assignees: ''

 ---